wombleton/gitlaw-nz/acts/T/Taratahi Agricultural Training Centre (Wairarapa) Act 1969.md

 ##### 17 Annual report

-*   The trust board shall furnish to the Minister a report of its operations during each year ending with 31 December, together with a copy of its statement of financial performance for that year and statement of financial position at the end of that year certified by the Auditor-General, as soon as practicable after the end of that year.
+*   The trust board must provide to the Minister a report of its operations during each year ending on 31 December, a copy of its financial statements for that year, and a copy of the audit report on those statements, as soon as practicable after the end of that year.

-    Section 17: amended, on 1 July 2001, pursuant to [section 52][38] of the Public Audit Act 2001 (2001 No 10).

-    Section 17: amended, on 1 October 1997, pursuant to [section 6(1)][39] of the Financial Reporting Amendment Act 1997 (1997 No 17).

-    Section 17: amended, on 1 October 1997, pursuant to [section 6(2)][39] of the Financial Reporting Amendment Act 1997 (1997 No 17).
+    Section 17: replaced, on 1 April 2014, by [section 125][27] of the Financial Reporting (Amendments to Other Enactments) Act 2013 (2013 No 102).

-    Section 17: amended, on 2 September 1996, by [section 5(a)][41] of the Taratahi Agricultural Training Centre (Wairarapa) Amendment Act 1996 (1996 No 148).

-    Section 17 proviso: repealed, on 2 September 1996, by [section 5(b)][41] of the Taratahi Agricultural Training Centre (Wairarapa) Amendment Act 1996 (1996 No 148).

 ---